 The Corporation renounces any interest or expectancy of the Corporation in, or in being offered an opportunity to participate in, any Excluded Opportunity.
-An "Excluded Opportunity." is any matter, transaction or interest that is presented to, or acquired, created or developed by, or which otherwise comes into the possession of, (A) any director of the Corporation who is not an employee or consultant of the Corporation or any of its subsidiaries, or (B) any holder of Series Preferred or any partner, member, director, stockholder, employee or agent of any such holder, other than someone who is an employee or consultant of the Corporation or any of its subsidiaries (collectively, "Covered Persons"), unless such matter, transaction or interest is presented to, or acquired, created or developed by, or otherwise comes into the possession of, a Covered Person expressly and solely in such Covered Person's capacity as a director of the Corporation.
+An "Excluded Opportunity" is any matter, transaction or interest that is presented to, or acquired, created or developed by, or which otherwise comes into the possession of, (A) any director of the Corporation who is not an employee or consultant of the Corporation or any of its subsidiaries, or (B) any holder of Series Preferred or any partner, member, director, stockholder, employee or agent of any such holder, other than someone who is an employee or consultant of the Corporation or any of its subsidiaries (collectively, "Covered Persons"), unless such matter, transaction or interest is presented to, or acquired, created or developed by, or otherwise comes into the possession of, a Covered Person expressly and solely in such Covered Person's capacity as a director of the Corporation.

-Semler Scientific, Inc. has ca used this Amended and Restated Certificate of Incorporation to be signed by its

-Chief Executive Officer on this day of 2015.
+Semler Scientific, Inc. has caused this Amended a Chief Executive Officer on this day of nd Restated Certificate of Incorporation to be signed by its2015.
+SEMLER SCIENTIFIC, INC. Douglas Murphy-Chutorian Chief Executive Officer

-· SEMLER SCIENTIFIC, INC.

-Douglas Murphy-Chutorian

-Chief Executive Officer